BifiCoding/pokedex-app/README.md

 Each Pokémon class is distinguished by the background color under the nickname, for example, fire - red background color, water - blue, etc. On the Pokémon's personal page, you can see its characteristics such as: hp, attack, defense, speed.
 Special forms of Pokémon and their abilities

 ## Technologies
-React v18, react hooks, axios/rest api, bootstrap, css.
+React v18, react hooks, axios, rest api, bootstrap, css.